bandprotocol/bandchain-docs/docs/verifiable-random-function/01-introduction.md

 ### Band VRF on EVM

 From the protocol flow, we can catagorize the EVM contracts into two parts: the Band-operated contracts and the consumer (third-party) contract.
-We provide detailed explanations regarding the consumer contract in the VRF Intergration section.
+We provide detailed explanations regarding the consumer contract in the VRF Integration section.
 In this section, we will focus on the two Band-operated contracts: Bridge and VRFProvider.

 #### Bridge